RunTimeError2/FC15Website/readme.md

 - Finish the function to play game online, and to download results.
 - Interfaces with logic.
 - Modifications of database structure
+- Configuration on static files for production environment (and turning off debug mode)
+- Configuration on mailbox and smtp (waiting for mailbox of DAASTA ...)

 ## Work to do if needed
 - OJ system, including multi-thread processing and sandbox.